Daily Employee Morale and Productivity

 “We included our Employee Mood KPI and compared with our production efficiency starting from 2012”, says Joan Manel.

-“I regularly keep our colleagues updated with our analytic data such as the Daily Pulse results so it made sense that my findings weren’t such a surprise to them.“
+“I regularly keep our colleagues updated with our analytic data such as the Celpax results so it made sense that my findings weren’t such a surprise to them.“

 “But what perhaps surprised us all was just how parallel the curves are: it’s amazing how our efficiency index correlates with our Employee Mood KPI.”